katdob/SpookyZephyrWarehouse/README.md

  * Debug mode: off
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 If you navigate to `http://127.0.0.1:5000/` in a browser, you'll see the text "Hello, World!".

 When you're done, you can simply `deactivate` to end the virtual environment.

+### Get the frontend up and running:

+`cd frontend` and `npm install` to get the basics downloaded.
+`npm start` to get the development server rolling.

+You should have the backend running before the frontend, as an API call is made upon render.

 ### General information